IBM/MFP-Auth-LDAP/README.md

 4. The enterprise LDAP server validates the credentials and sends the response back to the MFP server through the secure gateway client.
 5. The MFP server returns the authenticated user data to the MFP SDK.
 The MFP SDK calls the handleSuccess method in the challenge handler with the authenticated user data.
 The MFP SDK calls login success callback on the app.
 6. If user authentication succeeds, mobile app proceeds to show the home page.
 As part of this, it makes a call to MFP adapter to fetch the data from Cloudant NoSQL database.
 MFP adapter fetches the data from Cloudant and returns it to the mobile app.
 7. The data fetched from Cloudant will have references to the images stored in Cloud Object Storage.
-Mobile app makes a call to MFP adapter to get the images stored in Cloud Object Storage service.
+Mobile app makes a call to MFP adapter to get the Authorization token for interacting with Cloud Object Storage service.
+MFP adapter makes a call to Cloud Object Storage service's token manager endpoint to get the Authorization token and returns it to the mobile app.
+8. Mobile app initializes image-caching plugin and fetches the images  from Object Storage.
 Mobile app displays the data obtained from MFP adapter as a list of items.
-8. User clicks on one of the list item to see more details.
+9. User clicks on one of the list item to see more details.
 A detail page is shown consisting of image and geo-location marked inside Google Maps.